 HOME

-Come join us at Jonesville UMC!
-This Sunday, we will gather for an outdoor worship service beginning at 9:30 a.m.
-You can also join us via livestream at JonesvilleUMC.org at the same time.
+Come join us at Jonesville UMC this Sunday.
+Worship begins at 9:30 a.m.
+You may also join us via livestream at JonesvilleUMC.org at the same time.
 We hope to see you there.

 Blessings,